CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 The first two elements of any line are common to all filter types.

 #### Filter type
 The first element in any line is the filter type.
-Currently recognized types are `category`, `shortname` and `regex`.
+Currently recognized types are `category`, `shortname`, `regex` and `completion`.
 A line that begins with any other value will be ignored by the plugin.
 You can use this to disable a line that you want to reactivate later or to make notes to yourself.

 #### expanded / collapsed
 The second element of each line indicates the default expansion state of the rubric(s) the filter produces.
 If the first character of the value is `e` the plugin will interpret it as "expanded."
 Anything else will be interpreted as "collapsed".
 You may wish to enter full words for clarity or abbreviations for brevity.
 When a filter produces more than one rubric -- category filters can do this, for instance -- the expansion setting will apply to all of the rubrics.